teddmason/e2e-tests-starter/README.md

 ## Starter project for stand-alone nightwatch e2e tests

-Note that the drivers in the /bin directory will need to be updated when cloning.

 The tests are set up using [page objects](http://nightwatchjs.org/guide#page-objects) within [pages](./pages/).

 #### Seperation of concerns is as follows: